front-end-foundations/8-components/readme.md

 }
 ```

-Don't like the hover on an active tab?
+Change the hover on an active tab

 ```css
 nav li {